English Church Architecture.

 The reconstruction of the western part of the church (seen above left, from the southwest) appears to have taken place c.1320-30 and to have involved the demolition of the Norman nave, crossing and transepts, and their replacement with a tall aisled nave, five bays in length, and a massive W. tower.
-The majority of this work remains essentially as built, but the bell-stage of the tower collapsed in May 1830 (church guide), and the blind upper stage that eventually replaced it, is a maladroit addition of 1962.
+The majority of this work remains essentially as built, but the bell-stage of the tower collapsed in May 1830 (ibid., p.
+16), and the blind upper stage that eventually replaced it, is, considering the date, an exceptionally maladroit addition of 1972 (The Buildings of England: Suffolk East, p.
+447).
 The aisle arcades are composed of arches of complex profile, springing from piers of quatrefoil section with small square spurs in the diagonals.
 (See the S. arcade, illustrated above right.)
-Birkin Haward considered that the exceptional width of the S. aisle (it is half as wide again as the N. aisle and slightly wider even than the nave) reflected the projection of the original S. transept (Suffolk Medieval Church Arcades, The Suffolk Institute of Archaeology and History, 1993).
-The windows to both aisles, with the exception of the four-light renewed window in S. aisle to the west, are three-light and display the alternation of reticulated tracery of the usual pattern with a non-standard design featuring two encircled sexfoils and an encircled cinquefoil in the head.
+Birkin Haward considered that the exceptional width of the S. aisle (it is half as wide again as the N. aisle and slightly wider even than the nave) reflected the projection of the original S. transept (Suffolk Medieval Church Arcades, Hitcham, The Suffolk Institute of Archaeology and History, 1993, p.
+320).
+The windows to both aisles, with the exception of the four-light renewed window in the S. aisle to the west, are three-light and display the alternation of reticulated tracery of the usual pattern with a non-standard design featuring two encircled sexfoils and an encircled cinquefoil in the head.
 (See the example, below left.)
-The mediaeval section of the tower comprises the three lower stages, with massive diagonal buttresses, a W. doorway of complex profile above two orders of shafts, and a three-light W. window with renewed curvilinear tracery, separated from the doorway beneath by a short frieze of blank octfoils, with a trefoil-cusped niche in the centre.
+The mediaeval section of the tower comprises the three lower stages, with massive diagonal buttresses, a W. doorway of complex profile above two orders of shafts, and a three-light W. window with renewed curvilinear tracery, separated from the doorway beneath by a short frieze of blank octfoils with a trefoil-cusped niche in the centre.
 Inside the building, the tower arch to the nave consists of four orders, the innermost of which springs from semicircular shafts.
 The S. porch is Perpendicular and has an outer doorway surrounded by a casement moulding decorated with shields at intervals, and more shields in the spandrels.
-The present E. wall of the church, cutting off the former chancel, was probably erected in the late seventeenth or early eighteenth century, and the nave divided by a screen, three bays from two, to provide both a nave and a chancel of itself.
-The rood screen in position today was dedicated only in 1921 (church guide).
-The very high E. window of the church dates from the heavy-handed restoration of the building by John Thomas Micklethwaite (1843-1906) in 1897 (church guide).
+The present E. wall of the church, cutting off the former chancel, was probably erected in the late seventeenth or early eighteenth century, when the nave divided by a screen, separating three bays from two, to provide both a nave and a chancel of itself.
+The rood screen in position today was erected in 1919 (The Wallace Connection, p.
+118).
+The very high E. window of the church dates from the heavy-handed restoration of the building by John Thomas Micklethwaite (1843-1906) in the late 1890s.

-Except for a wealth of brasses, not usually covered in these notes, this left the building largely devoid of worthwhile furnishings, but the font (shown below right) is of some interest, even though it looks suspiciously as if it may have been retooled: the eight faces of the bowl feature the emblems of the Evangelists alternating with the Pietà, the Instruments of the Passion, and emblems of the Trinity (two faces) (church guide), while supporting it around the stem, lions alternate with woodwoses.
+Except for a wealth of brasses, not usually covered in these notes, this left the building largely devoid of worthwhile furnishings, but the font (shown below right) is of some interest, even though it looks suspiciously as though it may have been retooled: the eight faces of the bowl feature the emblems of the Evangelists alternating with the Pietà, the Instruments of the Passion, and Emblems of the Trinity (two faces), while supporting it around the stem, lions alternate with woodwoses.